MartynM1982/Adhoc/README.md

 # Adhoc

 ### Introduction
-To create a responsive website for a company called Adhoc, who are an office administration website.
-Adhoc have provcided a design specification for the project, which can be found below.
+To create a responsive website for a company called Adhoc, an office administration website.
+Adhoc have provided a full design specification for the project, which can be found below.

 ### Design Specification